Dow Chemical settles price-fixing case after Justice Scalia's death

-International Business Machines Corp reported a bigger-than-expected drop in revenue for the first time in five quarters, hurt by weak demand in its technology services business.

-Dow Chemical Co (DOW.N) agreed to pay $835 million to settle a decade-long lawsuit on price fixing, saying it had less chance of winning its petition at the Supreme Court after the death of Justice Antonin Scalia.
+Dow Chemical Co (DOW.N) agreed to pay $835 million (599 million pound) to settle a decade-long lawsuit on price fixing, saying it had less chance of winning its petition at the Supreme Court after the death of Justice Antonin Scalia.

 Dow, which is in the process of merging with Dupont (DD.N), said on Friday it decided to settle, without admitting any wrongdoing, citing "growing political uncertainties due to recent events within the Supreme Court."